markcurtis1970/DSE-Java/README.md

-# MarkC
+# DSE Java

-Some test java code
+This repository is purely for holding any examples, tests and other bits of java code related to working with the Datastax java driver and Cassandra